magomimmo/modern-cljs/doc/tutorial-10.md

 If CLJS did not have a way to implement ajax interaction model, it would be dead before to be born.
-As usual, CLJS could exploit Google Closure Library which includes the `goog.net` package to abstract the plain `XmlHttpRequest` JS obecjt for supporting ajax communications with a server from a web browser.
+As usual, CLJS could exploit Google Closure Library which includes the `goog.net` package to abstract the plain `XmlHttpRequest` object for supporting ajax communications with a server from a web browser.

 That said, directly interacting with `XmlHttpRequest` or with `goog.net.XhrIo` and `goog.net.XhrManager` objects could easly become an